 Panel: Alan Andison

 Keywords: Wildlife Act – ss.
-51, 60; guide outfitter; moose; quota; allocation; policy application; no evidence
+51, 60; guide outfitter; bull moose; quota; allocation; policy application; no evidence

 Mr. Condie’s annual guide outfitter licences are issued with a one-year quota and a five-year allocation, which specify the maximum number of individuals of a specific wildlife species that Mr. Condie’s clients may kill within the guide outfitter’s territory.

-In a decision dated January 16, 2013, the Regional Manager issued Mr. Condie’s licence with a quota of three moose for 2013-14 licence year and an allocation of 11 moose for the four years remaining in the five-year period of 2012-2016.
 Mr. Condie appealed this decision on the grounds that the Regional Manager incorrectly applied Ministry policy in assigning his allocation and quota, and “failed to utilize all means and methods at his disposal to meet his fiduciary responsibilities as defined by Ministry Policy”.
-However, Mr. Condie did not explain which policies were allegedly breached or misapplied by the Regional Manager, or what means or methods should have been used to assign his allocation and quota.
+However, Mr. Condie did not describe which policies and/or procedures should have been applied, but were not.

 Mr. Condie sought an order from the Board increasing his quota and allocation for moose to a level equal to, or greater than, his pre-2008 levels, “subject only to conservation concerns”.
-However, Mr. Condie did not provide any information or evidence about his past quotas and allocations, or the number of moose that he was requesting when he referred to pre-2008 levels.
+However, Mr. Condie did not provide any evidence of the pre-2008 level being sought.

 The Board found no basis to vary Mr. Condie’s quota or allocation based on the Regional Manager’s decision-making process.
 The Board could not find any clear errors in the Regional Manager’s calculation, or any improper consideration that would warrant a change in the quota or allocation.
 Nor could the Board find any legal flaw in the decision or decision-making process sufficient to conclude that the Regional Manager should have made another decision.